 Related: Attracting and Retaining Executive Talent After the Great Resignation

 8. The offshore team lacks a leader

 It is also because of a missing managerial role that offshore teams may feel detached from the rest of the company.
-A leader can oversee operations better and assure that quality work is maintained.
+A leader can oversee operations better and ensure that quality work is maintained.

-How to Overcome a Lack of a Leader:
+How to Overcome a Lack of a Leader

 - Provide senior-level leadership to manage the programs.

 Having a person who has senior-level leadership qualities can be a project manager can ease the challenges of the offshore team.

 Working with talented individuals can help resolve cultural divides, time zone issues and ensure that your offshore employees remain motivated and engaged.